 - In campaigns where your hero carries over from one scenario to the next, it's worth getting as many permanent attribute boosts and spells as possible before finishing the current scenario as they will carry over as well.
 Artifacts will not carry over, some plot-specific ones notwithstanding.

 - Some secondary skills are more useful than others.
 The following is a rough order of usefulness, but it's by no means absolute as opinions vary and for example Archery's value depends entirely on how many ranged units you have.

 - GREAT - Air Magic, Earth Magic, Logistics, Offense, Wisdom, Necromancy (Necropolis only)

-- USEFUL - Luck, Tactics, Fire Magic (Jumps to "GREAT" if you have the Berserk spell)
+- USEFUL - Luck, Tactics, Fire Magic (GREAT if you have the powerful Berserk spell)

-- SITUATIONAL - Navigation (Only valuable on water-heavy maps), Pathfinding (Only valuable on maps with lots of harsh terrain), Leadership (+Morale sources are abundant but can be valuable if your army has creatures from many different factions)
+- SITUATIONAL - Navigation (Valuable on water-heavy maps), Pathfinding (Valuable on maps with lots of harsh terrain), Leadership (Valuable if your army has creatures from many different factions)